BixRoos/AI_used-car-pricing/README.md

 # Project Title
+Building AI course project
 Buy a used car as cheap as possible

 ## Summary
 When buying your "new" used car you want it as cheap as possible.
 This project would be handy to use to make the best descision.
-Building AI course project

-## Background
 The problem is often to come to a conclusion of what is the most reasonable price to pay for a used car.
 Some arguments for buying or not buying are very important and some are less important, especially when you put them in relation to each other.
+This solution would maybe be handy to use.

+## Background
 This solution would probably help people that is not good at mathematics or conclusion makings and would be aplicable when ever a used car should be bought.
 The solution would be interesting for those who is about to look after a (for them) new car to buy.
 And it would probably be an important toll to make it easier to make the final decision - should I buy the car or not.
 This should motivate anyone that want to do the best deal possible.